The best productivity tools for freelancers and bloggers

 RescueTime also lets you block distracting websites (goodbye, Facebook)and set goals for daily productivity ratings.

 If you’re aiming to boost your focus and steer clear of distractions, RescueTime is a productivity must.
 Subscriptions start at $6.50 per month.

 3 – Toggl Track

 As a freelancer, it’s crucial to keep an overview of clients – and which projects bring in the most hard-earned cash.
 Toggl Track can help you do just that.

 This tool lets you track your time with a single click from an intuitive user interface.
 You can block time off for projects and clients and see exactly how long you actually work on what.

 Toggl Track comes with various extensions.
-It integrates into your browser and Customer Relationship Management (CRM) systems such as Salesforce, and team collaboration platforms like Slack.
+It integrates into your browser, customer relationship management (CRM) systems like Salesforce and other alternatives, and team collaboration platforms like Slack.

-While the plan covers the core functionalities, if you need project management and team collaboration, paid plans start at $9.00 per user, per month.
+In addition to its time-tracking capabilities, Toggl Track offers a host of integrations that seamlessly fit into your workflow, making it a versatile productivity companion.
+Whether you’re managing projects, handling clients, or collaborating with your team, Toggl Track adapts to your needs.
+While the free plan covers the core functionalities, if you need project management and team collaboration, paid plans start at $9.00 per user per month.

 4 – UptimeRobot

 Like ManageWP, UptimeRobot is a lifesaver if you manage multiple sites.
 Rather than having to check the availability of every single site, UptimeRobot will let you keep an overview of all.

 The free plan lets you monitor up to 50 sites at five-minute intervals.
 With the Pro plan, which starts at $7.00 per month – you get checks every minute and text message alerts if anything is amiss.